 - (1) Includes all fees awarded, earned, paid or payable in cash for services as a director, including annual retainer fees, committee, chair and meeting fees. - (2) Includes share based awards granted during the year that vested during the year.
-The values of such awards have been determined based on the market price of the Company's common shares as reported on the TSX on April 30, 2018 which was \$0.195 per share. - (3) Includes all compensation paid, payable, awarded, granted, given or otherwise provided, directly or indirectly, wherein the director received compensation for services rendered.
-The Company paid in legal fees to a law firm of which Cory Kent is a partner.
+Share based awards are based on RSU/DSU options vested and paid calculated at and the volume weighted average ("VWAP") of the trading price per common share on the Toronto Stock Exchange ("TSX") for the last ten (10) trading days ending on that date. - (3) Includes all compensation paid, payable, awarded, granted, given or otherwise provided, directly or indirectly, wherein the director received compensation for services rendered.
+The Company paid in legal fees to a law firm of which Cory Kent is a partner. - (4) Mr. Kent did not stand for re-election as a director on November 17, 2020 but continues to serve as the Company's Corporate Secretary. - (5) Mr. Sumanik did not stand for re-election as a director on November 17, 2020.